Update — December 2021

-UPPAbaby is company started and maintained in American.
-They have over a decade's worth of experience in the juvenile industry and families of their own where they draw inspiration for designs that would work well.
+UPPAbaby is a company started and maintained in America.
+They have over a decade's worth of experience in the juvenile industry and families of their own, where they draw inspiration for designs that would work well.
 The UPPAbaby Family is on constant alert for innovative ways to create products that are lighter, easy to use, safer without sacrificing convenience or style.
-UPPAbaby makes several styles of strollers and a car seat.
+UPPAbaby makes several styles of strollers and car seats.

 Weight and Folded Size

-With a score of 7 out of 10, the G-Lite was above average in the weight and folded size category.
+The G-Lite was above average in the weight and folded size category.
 This stroller has an overall weight of 11.8 lbs and a volume of 6,105 cubic inches when folded.
-Only 3 strollers are lighter the G-Lite, but several options fold smaller making it a tough one for parents that favor light and small.
-The Inglesina Net is virtually the same weight but is only 4,763 cubic inches folded.
+Only the GB Pockit is lighter than the G-Lite, but several options fold smaller, making it somewhat a tossup.
 It does offer a shoulder carry strap for easy transport.